Itraconazole, 100 mg capsules 14 pcs

 Interaction

-Itraconazole is primarily metabolized by CYP3A4 isoenzyme.
-Other drugs that are also metabolized with participation of this isoenzyme or change its activity can affect the pharmacokinetics of itraconazole.
-Similarly, itraconazole may affect the pharmacokinetics of drugs that are also metabolized with the participation of this isoenzyme.
-Itraconazole is a strong inhibitor of CYP3A4 isoenzyme and P-glycoprotein.
-If itraconazole is used together with other medicinal agents, it is recommended to read the instructions for use to clarify the way of metabolism of the drug and to decide if it is necessary to change the dose.
+Itraconazole is predominantly metabolized by the CYP3A4 isoenzyme.
+Other drugs that are also metabolized by this isoenzyme or alter its activity may affect the pharmacokinetics of itraconazole.
+Similarly, itraconazole may affect the pharmacokinetics of drugs that are also metabolized by this isoenzyme.
+Itraconazole is a strong inhibitor of the CYP3A4 isoenzyme and P-glycoprotein.
+When using itraconazole together with other drugs, it is recommended to read the instructions for use to determine the method of metabolism of the drug and decide whether it is necessary to change its dose.

-– Itraconazole is recommended to be taken together with acidic beverages (such as non-diet Coke) when using medicinal agents that reduce the acidity of gastric juice together.
+– Itraconazole is recommended to be taken with acidic drinks (such as non-diet cola) when taking medications that reduce stomach acid.

-– It is recommended to take medicines that neutralize hydrochloric acid (such as aluminum hydroxide) at least 1 hour before or 2 hours after taking Itraconazole.
+– It is recommended to take medications that neutralize hydrochloric acid (for example, aluminum hydroxide) at least 1 hour before or 2 hours after taking Itraconazole.

-When co-administering medications, it is recommended that the antifungal activity of itraconazole be monitored and the dose of the drug be increased as needed.
+– When taking drugs together, it is recommended to monitor the antifungal activity of itraconazole and increase the dose of the drug if necessary.

-The co-administration of itraconazole with strong inducers of CYP3A4 isoenzyme may decrease the bioavailability of itraconazole and hydroxyitraconazole to the extent that the effectiveness of the medicine will be reduced.
+Concomitant use of itraconazole with strong inducers of the CYP3A4 isoenzyme may reduce the bioavailability of itraconazole and hydroxyitraconazole to such an extent that the effectiveness of the drug will be reduced.
 Examples include the following drugs:

 – Anticonvulsants: carbamazepine, phenobarbital, phenytoin.